 🛡️ Fort Lauderdale Traffic Crimes Defense Lawyer

-At Michael White, P.A., we help clients avoid felony records, HTO designations, and jail time for DWLS and NVDL charges.
+At Michael White, P.A., we help clients avoid felony records, HTO designations, and jail time for DWLS and NVDL charges, or any other traffic crimes.

 We challenge whether you had notice, whether your license was truly invalid, and whether the stop or arrest was lawful.